jeffersonscientific/AM4/README.md

         io_layout = $j,$k
   ```
 Note this example changes the layout configuration for `&land_model_nml` and `&fv_core_nml`, but in a permissbile manner.
 Designing `input.nml` this way potentially simplifies the runtime experience by permitting the configuraiton to be set in the run script, and potentially to be computed and validated dynamically.

+Unfortunatly, I have had, to date, very limited luck getting this environment-variable approach to work.
+Either I am making a mistake somewhere, or some of the variables are not being read correctly.
+Either way, a better approach is probably to use a script to write a fresh `input.nml`.

 ## Analysis Scripts